yonatan-reicher/lens-sl/README.md

 ## Currently Working On

 On branch "main",
-Reimplementing State struct and squashing cerrors.
-That is part of an effort to simplify the code.
-That is actually a low priority thing, and I should pivot towards working on implementating backwards search into the algorithm.
+Going to start on backward searching.
 That includes going through the main loop function filling in holes, and then writing down what needs to be changes.
 That should all happen in a new branch.

 ## TODO
 Why does it take so much time to exit?
 Is clearing memory slowing us down?
 (We